-speaking) areas are written in Irish (Gaelic); Northern Ireland uses miles per hour, while the Republic of Ireland uses kilometres; and passengers are required by law to wear seat belts at all times in the front and back of the vehicle.
-There are no tolled roads in Northern Ireland but you'll find tolls on a number of roads in the Republic of Ireland (disabled drivers are not charged).
-These are managed by the National Roads Authority and Dublin City Council.
-Generally tolls are paid at the barrier of the toll booth. however, there is one exception: M50 eFlow Barrier System.
-For more information visit: etoll.ie By air Considering the small size of Ireland, there isn't much need for internal flights - the main one is the Dublin-Kerry route, which takes approximately 40 minutes, as well as flights to all three of the Aran Islands.
+By air Considering the small size of Ireland, there isn't much need for internal flights - the main one is the Dublin-Kerry route, which takes approximately 40 minutes.
+There are also short flights to all three of the Aran Islands in County Galway.
+By road Ireland's roads are generally of a high standard, although if you venture into the countryside they can be narrow and winding.
+You will find car rental services at airports and ports and in cities.
+Drivers require a full, valid driving license or international driving permit.
 Public transport Rail networks run all over the island with Irish Rail in the Republic and Northern Ireland Railways in Northern Ireland.
-The Dart (Dublin Area Rapid Transit) serves Dublin's coast and city area, while the Luas (a light rail service) has two main lines that serve the city centre.
-Travelling around by coach or Iravelling around by coach or bus is economical and relaxing.
+The Dart (Dublin Area Rapid Transit) serves Dublin's coast and city area, while the Luas (a light rail service) travels across the city.
+Exploring the island of Ireland by coach or bus is economical and relaxing.
 Bus Éireann in the Republic of Ireland and Translink in Northern Ireland run coach tours all around the island.
 There's also a huge selection of private coach tour operators, airport transfers, city-to-city trips, and golf trips.
 By bicycle You can bring your bicycle with you to Ireland, but you might find that it's cheaper and easier to rent a bike when you arrive.
 There are plenty of bike hire shops around, and rental fees are reasonable.
 Most bike shops will let you rent your bike in one location and drop it off at another for a small fee.
-Rental price generally includes lock, pump, puncture repair kit, mudguards and carrier; insurance cover is given with all bicycles hired.
-By water Most of Ireland's islands can be reached by ferry with numerous ferry companies providing local services.
-Many crossings will be subject to weather conditions, so keep an eve on local weather reports via Met Éireann (Republic of Ireland) and the Met Office (Northern Ireland).
-In some cases, ferry companies will only operate seasonally, normally peak season (June to August approximately).
+By ferry Most of Ireland's islands can be reached by ferry with numerous ferry companies providing local services.
+Many crossings will be subject to weather conditions, so keep an eye on local weather reports via Met Éireann (Republic of Ireland) and the Met Office (Northern Ireland).
+In some cases, ferry companies PASSPORT will only operate seasonally, normally peak season (June to August approximately).
 Always check sailing times in advance.
-Along with numerous islands.
-Ireland is home to various beautiful rivers, lakes and canals, many with potential to 26
+Shannor The island of Ireland is also home to various beautiful rivers. lakes and canals, many with potential to be experienced by boat or barge on cruising holidays.
+Hire companies can be found around the island.
+CURRENCY In the Republic of Ireland, the official currency is the euro.
+In Northern Ireland, it's the £ sterling.
+VISITORS WITH DISABILITIES Ireland extends a warm welcome to visitors with disabilities.
+Many public places and visitor attractions are accessible to wheelchair users and an increasing number of hotels and guesthouses are well equipped to accommodate guests with disabilities.
+National Disability Authority (ROI): +353 (0) 1 608 0400 Disability Action (NI): +44 (0) 28 9029 7880 & VISA REQUIREMENTS Carlisle While UK citizens do not require a passport or visa to enter Ireland because of the Common Travel Area, most air and sea carriers do in fact require photographic identification (ID), such as a passport or driving licence.
+Visitors are advised to always check which form of ID is required with the individual airline, ferry company, tour operator or travel agent before travelling.
+Non-UK nationals must have a valid passport or national ID card as appropriate.
+Visitors of other nationalities should contact their local Irish Embassy/Consulate or their local British Embassy.
+High Commission or Consular Office in Northern Ireland with any queries they may have relating to passport or visa requirements.
+EMERGENCY NUMBERS Emergency Police, Fire, Ambulance: Republic of Ireland (ROI) Tel: 112 or 999 Northern Ireland (NI) Tel: 999